IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 This tutorial subsection presents the basics of plotting a 1D array, stored in the IDS, and how to handle the created plots.

-Plotting a single 1D array to plot widget
+Plotting a single 1D array to plot figure
 -----------------------------------------

 The procedure to plot 1D array is as follows: